 - Demonstrate where diversity exists in your proposal (250 word limit)

-- Project plan -upload a project plan (1 A4 side only)
+- Project plan – upload a project plan (one side of A4 only)

 - Upload a spreadsheet with an overview budget.